image-source-control/image-source-control/readme.txt

 - Dev: Added argument to `render_image_source_string()` that allows to disable links in the caption output

 == Upgrade Notice ==

+= 2.28.1 =

+Security: admins could execute JavaScript in a manipulated URL in the backend

 = 2.28.0 =